florinpatrascu/micro-docs/web/WEB-INF/views/content/views/index.md

 The View Filters, the View Controllers and the View, are all sharing a common MicroContext, this way any object published in that context will be available to all of them.

-Please keep in mind that if you define any **after** filters and they are using the context for sharing any objects, these objects cannot by used by the template logic in the View!
+Please keep in mind that if you define any **after** filters and they are using the context to share new object instances, these objects cannot by used by the template engine used for rendering the View!
 This is because the **after** Filters are evaluated after the View was already rendered and returned to the caller.
-The **after** Filters are usually used to close database connections consumed before or during the View rendering process, or for logging, etc.
+The **after** Filters are usually used for closing database connections consumed before or during the View rendering process, for logging, etc.

 Unlike their older [brothers](/filters.md/), the View Filters will ignore the **path** parameter if present.